tari-project/tari-dot-com/_lessons/add_new_localizations.md

 class: subpage
 ---

-When launching for the first time, Tari Universe will use a user’s system locale to determine which language the application should display.
-If the system locale is unavailable, the initial language displayed will be English.
-Users can, however, select their preferred language manually from within the settings.
-This is important in making the application understandable to a much larger audience.
+At Tari, our approach has always leaned towards greater accessibility.
+Tari Universe, our desktop mining app, provides an easy entry point for those unfamiliar with the more complicated aspects of setting up and mining Tari.
 Right now, Tari Universe has a limited number of languages available; with your help, we’d like to expand the selection.
-Contributing a localization is a great way to dip your feet into the world of open-source projects, and requires minimal programming skills.

-In this guide, we’ll explain how to go about contributing new languages - or localizations - to Tari Universe.
+Adding a new language is a great way to dip your feet into the world of open-source projects, and requires minimal programming skills.
+Whether you're familiar with programming or are looking for a way to start familiarising yourself with development, this guide is for you.
+We’ll explain how to go about contributing new languages - or localizations - to Tari Universe.

 # Getting started
-To contribute your localization, you’ll need a couple of things:
+To contribute a localization, you’ll need these at the bare minimum:

 * A GitHub account
 * A fork of the Tari Universe repository.
+* Git

-This is the bare minimum you require to contribute a new localization: you can use GitHub and/or git commands combined with a text editor of choice to work on your new localization either directly on GitHub or via a local repository.
+With the above, you can use GitHub and/or git commands combined with a text editor of choice to work on your new localization either directly on GitHub or via a local repository.

 However, this guide assumes the use of VS Code as your integrated development environment (IDE).
 This has some additional prerequisites, such as installing the IDE itself and supporting applications such as git, nvm, cargo, and more.

 Most of the above is covered in our [“How to Become a Tari Contributor” guide](/lessons/how_to_become_a_tari_contributor.html).
+If you're not already familiar with development practices and tools, this is a good place to start.

 In this guide, we’ll cover the following:
+* Creating a GitHub account
 * Checking whether the localization you want to add already exists
-* Creating a new branch within your forked repository to begin working on the new localization.
+* Creating a fork of the Tari Universe project and new branch within your fork to begin working on the new localization.
 * Explain how localization works in Tari Universe
 * Explain the purpose of the different localization files and factors to keep in mind when translating.
 * Committing your localization for review and inclusion in Tari Universe via a pull request.